James Meacham, Department of Geography

 Practice Areas: Map Design, Atlases, Cartography, Data Visualization, GIS, Yellowstone, Mountains

 Jim Meacham is an expert in thematic map design and data visualization.
 A world-class cartographer and atlas designer, Jim's work includes coauthoring the Atlas of Yellowstone (2022 and 2012 editions), Wild Migrations: Atlas of Wyoming’s Ungulates (2018), Archaeology and Landscape in the Mongolian Altai: An Atlas (2010), and the Atlas of Oregon (2001).
 These atlas publications have received several major awards from the American Association of Geographers, the Cartography and Geographic Information Society, the Association of American Publishers, and the Wildlife Society, among others.
-At the University of Oregon, he is the former executive director and cofounder of the InfoGraphics Lab, and is a senior research associate emeritus in the geography department where he taught the advanced cartography courses for over 25 years.
 He is also a former president of the North American Cartographic Information Society.

 Recent Media: